SM owns it, Dollybigmomma rocks the beta, I just write it...

 He looked at me confused.
 "You know him?" he asked, pointing to the mess of a man in my arms.

 I snuggled him a little and kissed his head.
 "Yes, I do, I need to help him, Daddy."

 "He was driving intoxicated!" he said, pointing to the car in the yard.

 "I have to help him.
 I will, with or without you!"

-"I know; he was clean for three month.
+"I know, Dad.
+He was clean for three month.
 He was trying to stay clean.
 He could do it again."

-"I can," Edward whimpered, "Just please, don't leave me," he begged, his dilated pupils nearly canceling out the green of his bloodshot eyes.
+"I can," Edward whimpered.
+"Please, just don't leave me," he begged, his dilated pupils nearly canceling out the green of his bloodshot eyes.